 The Instituto Mixto de Educación Básica de la Cooperativa Ixlú, an elementary school, in Flores, Guatemala, organized a fantastic event for students and their families in July.
 The activities went from 7 am till around noon, and covered a diversity of subjects such as art, gardening, and bird identification!
 There were tons of games sprinkled throughout the event as well, including bird bingo, habitat discovery, obstacle games, and a scavenger hunt.
+There were mini-lessons in each module with discussions that got everyone involved with sharing their personal experiences with local birds in their every-day lives, the importance of birds in nature, how diverse birds are, and what they do for our communities.

 The students made their personal bird journals for sketching and making notes about their bird observations.
 Kids “spied” on the birds with binoculars and field guides throughout the one-week event.
 They were able to start naming familiar local species and pointing out that sometimes the males and females of the same species look different, which is called sexual dimorphism.
 Many of the activities and games were part of the BirdSleuth curriculum, a curriculum developed at the Lab to promote educational activities about birds, their habitats, conservation, and bird citizen science in Latin American schools.